Goals and Objectives

 EPA 5: Document a clinical encounter in the patient record

 Learning activity: Students practice this by writing daily progress notes on all their patients.
 Daily progress notes are a clerkship requirement.
 These should be in the EMR in a timely manner (ideally before noon conference).
-Pre=populated EPIC templates and/or smart phrases are not allowed.
+EPIC templates are not allowed.

 EPA 7: Form clinical questions and retrieve evidence to advance patient care